 Career Exploration will prepare your students for career development and training based on their skills, gifts, and lifestyle desires.
 Leadership and personal responsibility are explored and developed.
 A must-have course for every high school student, particularly as we enter the 4th Industrial Revolution.

 - Students will also take a number of personal inventory and interest tests such as the MMPI, DICS profile, the Holland Code, and more.
 These are available free online.

 - Students are also required to read a leadership book (a list of recommended books will be made available or student can choose their own title with teacher approval).

-Full Year Course – 1 Credit: The class will be taught and graded by your True North Homeschool Academy teacher.
-The coursework your child will complete in this high school level course is equal to one credit hour which may be awarded by your homeschool upon completion of the course.
-If you would like help determining your students’ credits or creating a transcript, check out our Academic Advising.
+Spring Semester Course – 1/2 Credit: Your True North Homeschool Academy teacher will teach and grade the class.
+The coursework your child will complete in this high school level course is equal to 1/2 credit hour which may be awarded by your homeschool upon completion of the course.
+If you would like help determining your students' credits or creating a transcript, check out our Academic Advising.